zevv/nimcoro/README.md

   be called back when the file descriptor is ready.

-- main.nim: Here the above two modules come together to create very friendly async I/O. Look at the `waitForEvent()` proc to see what is happening.
+- main.nim: Here the above two modules come together to create very friendly async I/O. Look at the `waitForFd()` proc to see what is happening.
 This example creates a listening TCP socket which can handle multiple clients, which are all run inside coroutines.